usnistgov/FIPS201/_Appendix/glossary.md

 Derived PIV Credential
 : A _credential_ issued based on proof of possession and control of a _PIV Card_ so as not to duplicate the _identity proofing_ process.

+Derived PIV Credential Issuer
+: The organization that binds and issuesd erived PIV credentials to the cardholder based on proof of possession and control of a _PIV Card_.

 Enrollment
 : See _Identity Registration_.